 Office: MUS 202

 Dr. Pablo E. Furman was born in Buenos Aires, Argentina, where he began university studies at the Universidad de Buenos Aires and the Conservatorio Julian Aguirre.
-He immigrated to the United States in 1976 and continued his education at the University of California at Los Angeles, where he received a Ph.D. in composition.
-In 1991 he assumed his current position at San José State University, California to teach composition, music theory and electro-acoustic music.
-He is currently the coordinator of the composition and music technology areas.
+He immigrated to the United States in 1976 and continued his education at the University of California at Los Angeles, where he received a PhD in composition.
+Upon graduation, he took a position at the University of California, Berkeley, where he taught courses in harmony and Latin American music.
+In 1989, he took a position at San José State University, California.
+Currently, he teaches composition, music theory, electro-acoustic music, and music of Latin America as well as coordinates the music composition program.